GeoJSON Merge Tool

 }

 The merged output contains all three features in a single FeatureCollection.
 Each feature retains its original geometry and properties.
 The order is Input A features first, followed by Input B features.
-Use the feature counter to verify the result contains the expected number of features.
+Use the length check (fc.features.length) to verify the result contains the expected number of features.

 How It Works